electricui/electricui-embedded/README.md

 } euiHeader_t;
 `

+Currently, the customType bit is not exposed to the developer, and essentially acts as a modifier on the 16-type limit.
+See the type details section for more customType notes.

+### Arrays

+Arrays are handled natively without special header information.

+The payload length defines the total number of bytes being sent (of the array), but the type defines the size of each element if needed for checks or casting.
+Generally there shouldn't be any issues with this providing the total payload size (arrayElements * elementSize) doesn't exceed the max payload length.

 ## messageID

 This is the identifier used for the message.
 Typically 3 bytes are allocated for the use of this identifier.

-While the protocol is binary in design, the developer will see these as a 3-char string which can be used as a human readable define.
+While the protocol is binary in design, the developer will see these as a 1 to 3 char string which can be used as a human readable define.

-`btn` or `sw1` for example.
+`btn` or `sw` for example.

-In theory, the developer could truncate this to a single int that references the index in the eUI variable structure, but we get around this by simplifying things a bit.
-This might change down the track depending on tooling and user feedback.
+This is allowed to be any char/byte array with length ranging from 1 to the defined max message ID length in electricui.h.
+The library relies on null-terminated strings if the length is less than max.

+For this reason, null-termination characters are illegal in the actual messageID.

 As the header provides a internal/developer bit, we don't need to worry about collisions with userspace messages.